Piotr Pardel

-Piotr Pardel (born 31 January 2005) is a Polish professional footballer who plays as a goalkeeper for Atalanta U23.
+Piotr Michał Pardel (born 31 January 2005) is a Polish professional footballer who plays as a goalkeeper for club Atalanta U23.

 Early life

 Pardel was born on 31 January 2005.
 Born in Poland, he is a native of Marianowo, Poland.

 Career

 As a youth player, Pardel joined Polish side FASE Szczecin at the age of nine.
-Following his stint there, he joined the youth academy of Italian Serie A side Atalanta during January 2022 and was promoted to the club's reserve team ahead of the 2023–24 season.
+Following his stint there, he joined the youth academy of Serie A side Atalanta during January 2022 and was promoted to the club's reserve team ahead of the 2023–24 season.